Deuteronomy 11

 Deuteronomy 11:26-32Blessing and Curse - Gerizim and Ebal

-29And it shall come to pass, when the Lord thy God hath brought thee in unto the land whither thou goest to possess it, that thou shalt put the blessing upon mount Gerizim, and the curse upon mount Ebal.
-30Are they not on the other side Jordan, by the way where the sun goeth down, in the land of the Canaanites which dwell in the plain over against Gilgal, beside the plains of Moreh?
-31For ye shall pass over Jordan to go in to possess the land which the Lord your God giveth you, and ye shall possess it, and dwell therein.
+29And it shall come to pass, when the LORD thy God hath brought thee in unto the land whither thou goest to possess it, that thou shalt put the blessing upon mount Gerizim, and the curse upon mount Ebal.
+30Are they not on the other side Jordan, by the way where the sun goeth down, in the land of the Canaanites, which dwell in the champaign over against Gilgal, beside the plains of Moreh?
+31For ye shall pass over Jordan to go in to possess the land which the LORD your God giveth you, and ye shall possess it, and dwell therein.
 32And ye shall observe to do all the statutes and judgments which I set before you this day.